 - You will receive consistent updates on the status of your case

 - Our friendly staff is always available to greet you. ¡Se habla español!
 Nós falamos Portugues!

 Family-based immigration visas allow immigrants to become permanent residents of the United States through a family member who is already lawfully residing in the country.
 The process begins when a family member files an immigration petition on your behalf; from then on, this person will be referred to as your “sponsor.”
-In order to ensure that your sponsor meets the age and relationship requirements for fulfilling this role, contact a Norwalk immigration attorney at the Law Offices of James A. Welcome.
+In order to ensure that your sponsor meets the age and relationship requirements for fulfilling this role, contact a Connecticut family visas attorney at the Law Offices of James A. Welcome.

 Unlimited Family Visas

 Visas for immediate relatives, or those with a close family relationship, are Unlimited Family Visas.
 There is not a cap on the number of immigrants in these categories each fiscal year.
 They include:

 - Visas for unmarried children under the age of 21 (IR-2)

 - Visas for orphans who are adopted abroad (IR-3)

 - Visas for orphans who are adopted in the United States (IR-4)